Hypnotherapy for Addiction

 Reduced Cravings

-With hypnotic training, it is possible to stay stronger and learn to mitigate the addiction risk and the way in which addiction is affecting your life.
-When you create a stronger sense of self, the cravings become reduced.
+Specialised addiction hypnotherapy treatment can help your cravings for drugs or alcohol to become reduced.
 This may take time, but hypnotherapy for addiction can create a slow and meaningful route to sobriety in a healthy environment.
-It can be combined with other types of therapies, such as CBT (Cognitive Behavioural Therapy) for example.
+It is also often combined with other types of therapies, such as CBT (Cognitive Behavioural Therapy) for example.

 Improved Coping Skills